madprops/airc/README.md

 There are 2 configs that control this, `spam_limit`, and `spam_minutes`.

+Every nickname gets assigned a `spam level` internally.

+Spam level reflects bot usage in quick succession, it grows and shrinks, starts at `0`.

-Spam level is increased by 1 on each bot mention.
+The spam level is increased by `1` on each bot mention.

-Spam level gets decreased by 1 every second or so.
+The spam level gets decreased by `1` every second or so.

 If the spam level reaches the limit, the user is banned.